 However, there are alternative versions of the inspiration for the rock-and-roll era’s greatest single.
-In his autobiography, Many Years from Now, McCartney asserted the song was really about himself.
-KL-143 Meanwhile, Lennon concluded the song was Paul’s commentary on the strain that John and Yoko’s relationship put on the bond between John and Paul.
+In his autobiography, Many Years from Now, McCartney confirms that he thought of the song on the way to visit Cynthia and Julian, CR but that the song was really about himself.
+KL Meanwhile, Lennon concluded the song was Paul’s commentary on the strain that John and Yoko’s relationship put on the bond between John and Paul.
 RS500

 Regardless of its origin, “‘Hey Jude’ kicks ass on a par with Van Gogh or Beethoven in their prime.”
-WI-137 As the first single from the Beatles’ new Apple Records label, it was history’s highest debut (at #10) on the U.S. charts at that time.
-BR1-247 It became the best-selling single of the sixties and the Beatles’ biggest U.S. hit.
+WI As the first single from the Beatles’ new Apple Records label, it was history’s highest debut (at #10) on the U.S. charts at that time.
+BR It became the best-selling single of the sixties JA and the Beatles’ biggest U.S. hit.

 Resources and Related Links: